Silverliner: Service history

 The Silverliner IV fleet has provided service on all of SEPTA's Regional Rail routes, providing the backbone of SEPTA's service plan with older equipment tending to be used on peak services only.
 Most SEPTA trains consist of a single pair of Silverliner IVs, with longer trains made up as needed.
 The single units are most frequently coupled to pairs to make 5 or 3 car trainsets, although single units are run alone on Cynwyd Line service.
 Only one car, #9020, has been retired as of 2015 after a severe rear-end collision in the vicinity of the North Wales station in 1980, which damaged the car beyond repair.

 On August 29, 2018, car #144 was heavily damaged by an electrical fire at Glenside station.
-On February 7th, 2025, A SEPTA commuter train made up of Silverliner IVs, carrying 350 people onboard caught fire in Ridley Park, Delaware County, Pennsylvania.
+On February 7, 2025, a SEPTA commuter train made up of Silverliner IVs, carrying 350 people on board caught fire in Ridley Park, Delaware County, Pennsylvania.